dewhisna/m6811dis/support/ASxxxx/readme.txt

 direct addressing mode optimization in the 6811 Assembler, as described in the M6811 Code-Seeking Disassembler documentation.

-To apply, unzip the av5p06.zip file.
-On Linux, use: unzip -L av5p06.zip
+To apply, unzip the av5p06.zip file:

+On Linux and Mac, use:
+unzip -L -a av5p06.zip
 From the folder you unzip to, run: patch -p1 < avxv5pxx_6811_no_opt.patch

+On Windows, use:
+unzip av5p06.zip
+From the folder you unzip to, run: patch -p1 < avxv5pxx_6811_no_opt_windows.patch

 This will update the AS6811 assembler to not optimize addresses in the 0x0000-0x00FF range to Direct (S_DIR) Addressing Mode